 During storms, sand dunes can be a primary defense for coastal communities, but there is limited research on how different types of dunes will respond to extreme weather.
-With support from the National Science Foundation, Dan Cox, professor of coastal and ocean engineering and principal investigator, and Meagan Wengrove, assistant professor of coastal and ocean engineering and co-PI, are leading a project to learn more about how these natural features can better protect coastal areas.
+With support from the National Science Foundation, Dan Cox, the CH2M Hill Professor in Civil Engineering and principal investigator, and Meagan Wengrove, assistant professor of coastal and ocean engineering and co-PI, are leading a project to learn more about how these natural features can better protect coastal areas.

 This year at the O.H.
 Hinsdale Wave Research Laboratory, Wengrove and a team of 20 students from throughout the U.S. hit three types of dunes — vegetated, bare, and bio-cemented — with hurricane-scale waves on the same order as an El Nino storm.
 Bio-cementation is a way to strengthen sands using microbial processes.
 Matt Evans, professor of geotechnical engineering, is co-PI on a coinciding NSF project, using the same dune, to assess the performance of bio-cementation.

 “We looked at how the big waves affected the erosion of the dune, specifically to understand if the vegetation or bio-cementation could stabilize the dune better than if there were no plants in place,” Wengrove said.

 Researchers from Oregon State, the University of Delaware, and Texas A&M University constructed a greenhouse over top of the testing area and grew plants in place for six months to create the vegetated dune before they ran waves against it.